mitre-attack/attack-stix-data/USAGE.md

 | [Group](#groups)                 | `Gxxxx`  |
 | [Software](#software)            | `Sxxxx` |

 ATT&CK IDs are typically, but not always, unique.
 See [Collisions with Technique ATT&CK IDs](#collisions-with-technique-attck-ids) for an edge case involving ID collisions between mitigations and techniques.
+Matrices that exist within the same domain will have the same ATT&CK ID.

 ATT&CK IDs can be found in the first external reference of all objects except for relationships (which don't have ATT&CK IDs).
 The first external reference also includes a `url` field linking to the page describing that object on the [ATT&CK Website](https://attack.mitre.org/).